Totaal-Software/testlog/README.md

 - Muting: make log entirely silent
 - Assertions: assert that the log only contains specified messages of a given level

+There is also a JUnit rule for your convenience.

 ## Requirements

 Projects using `testlog` must use: